 Stephen Schmid, Associate Dean for Academic Affairs (UW-Waukesha campus)

 As the financial hub of the campus, the Business office provides students with the ability to pay tuition and fees in person and to obtain information and counseling about payment options.
 In addition the office provides payroll services, purchasing coordination, facility rental and management, as well as general office support.
 The office is also the primary contact for room reservations on campus and copying services.
 See Business Office page.

 Dan Anhalt, Associate Campus Dean for Administration and Finance (UW-Sheboygan campus)

 Campus Counseling Services

-The Marketing & Communications office actively supports the campus’s efforts to recruit students.
+The Communications office leads, directs and implements communication strategies at the local and regional level.
 Other services include: public relations, internal and external communications, community relations, news media relations, digital communications and social media initiatives, publication services, crisis management, and public inquiries.
-Special events including the Festival of Arts, Commencement and Scholarship ceremonies are managed by this office as are fine arts events and ticketing.

 The Student Affairs Office provides comprehensive assistance to prospective and current students in the areas of admission, financial aid, advising, orientation, placement testing, disability services, tutoring services and student activities.

 Advisors are available to help students learn about degree options, majors, academic requirements, and the process of transferring.
 Help is also available in assessing career goals, planning a return to school, adjusting to academic life, or other areas of concern relevant to beginning or returning to college.
 See Student Affairs page.